Master of Science in

 As a member of the Embry-Riddle network, you’ll gain access to experienced faculty, industry professionals, fellow students, and professional organizations.
 Engage with your peers regularly via discussion boards, blogs, Wikis, and video conferencing.
 You will also have access to our Co-op and Internship program along with the Industry Expo to learn about potential future jobs.

 The Master of Science in Aeronautics (MSA) degree program is a broad-based, flexible degree program designed to provide both the aviation/aerospace professional and students who are interested in a career in aviation with a professional academic approach to an aviation/aerospace oriented multidisciplinary degree that is accredited internationally by the Royal Aeronautical Society.
 It provides an unequaled opportunity for pilot and flight crew members, ground personnel, air traffic control personnel, flight operations specialists, maintenance personnel, meteorologists, industry technical and manufacturing representatives, airport professionals, unmanned aircraft systems operators, aviation safety professionals, aviation sustainability professionals, aviation training experts and space related professionals to enhance their knowledge and pursue additional career opportunities.

-The MSA degree is designed to provide the student with a broad aviation/aerospace background and technical knowledge in the 7 course core curriculum and the opportunity to select from eight different 3 course specializations to pursue their chosen career path in the aviation field.
+The MSA degree is designed to provide the student with a broad aviation/aerospace background and technical knowledge in the 7 course core curriculum and the opportunity to select from nine different 3 course specializations to pursue their chosen career path in the aviation field.

 The MSA program consists of 30 credits.
 Students must complete the MSA core requirements consisting of 21 credits, and complete the 9 credits that make up the selected specialization in one of the following: Aviation Safety, Human Factors, Space Operations, Unmanned Systems, or Small Unmanned Aircraft Systems, Sustainability, Maintenance, Aviation Cybersecurity, and Research.

 |MSA Core Requirements|